 Attendees have a shared responsibility in event safety.
 If you have any symptoms prior to the event including: fever, a new cough, and sudden loss of taste or smell please don’t attend.
 We will of course give you a full refund in this event.

-We are offering genuine concessions €7 off full ticket price for Older People and Students to all our ticketed shows, these are only available at our box office.
+We are offering genuine concessions €7 off full ticket price for Older People and Students to all our ticketed shows, these are only available in person at our box office.

 We are offering a flexible refund policy, if you for any reason can't attend an event you have bought tickets to you can transfer them to a friend or family member yourself or we can issue you a refund.
 If you can't attend an event you have a free ticket to please let us know so we can allocate it to another person.